grannycart/by-sound-alone_source/dc-manuscript/2_Chapter.md

 "She is right though," said Hemi, "the patch in the _Prospect_ needs more work.
 If it fails, it could take both boats down.
 Before you do go back to your patch though Chips, get Owen and go out with Captain Shakes and take a look at the _Gnat_.
 Make sure they have what they need to get this done right.
 It is not going to help us much if the mating collar leaks and floods the _Gnat_.
 Have Owen haul up the spare welding rig."

-"Aye Hem'," she said, understanding that what Hemi really meant was she should instruct Shakes on how to do the job correctly.
+"Aye Hem'," she said, understanding that what Hemi actually meant was she should instruct Shakes on how to do the job correctly.
 She swung down from her bunk handing Hemi her empty food bowl.
 "And fuck you for workin' around my bad mood by siccing me on a right mechanical challenge.
 Come on _Captain_ Shakes, we'll go find the fuckin' kid, and have a look at this boat of yours."

 [//]: # (----- invisible character break)